fazibear/puddleofcode/content/story/2015-12-13-inesita-what-is-the-difference.md

 #### 2. Keep It Beautiful

 Inesita is cure isn't it ?
 There is a nice DSL for HTML Markup.
-And I want to make it even more usefull.
+And I want to make it even more useful.
 Right now render method look like this:

 ```ruby